Exploring Angkor Thom: What to See Inside Cambodia’s Ancient Royal City

 What Is Angkor Thom?

 Built in the late 12th century by King Jayavarman VII, Angkor Thom was the final capital of the Khmer Empire.
 Unlike Angkor Wat (which is a temple), Angkor Thom is a walled city that once housed palaces, temples, and royal residences.
 Today, it’s home to some of the most iconic and photogenic ruins in Cambodia.
+Many travelers recommend an ultimate travel action camera like this for capturing stunning photos and videos of Angkor Thom.

 The city is surrounded by massive walls and a moat, with five grand gates that were once guarded by rows of stone devas and asuras (gods and demons) pulling on a serpent—a reference to the Hindu Churning of the Ocean of Milk.